zwvews/TemperatureNetwork/README.md

 ### Few-shot Classification
 - For your convenience, we specify the parameters for every dataset, including the dataset path, # testing episodes, and # episodes to tune temperature (n*5/3).
 Please put the dataset in corresponding directory and directly run the corresponding file.
 - Validation and test will be conducted while training.
-- miniImageNet is split as Ravi, Sachin, and Hugo Larochelle.
+- miniImageNet is splited as Ravi, Sachin, and Hugo Larochelle.
 "Optimization as a model for few-shot learning."
 (2016).
 - Train a 5-way 1-shot model for miniImageNet:
 ```bash
 python Train_5way1shot_miniImageNet.py